 Make a video.
 Video is an interesting way to get the word out before your event, to document your action, and to increase your impact.
 Make your video stand out:

-- Make a storyboard or quick outline of your video before shooting so you know what shots you need to take, archival footage to find, or photos to include.
+- Make a storyboard or quick outline of your video before shooting.
+That way you know what shots you need to take, archival footage to find, or photos to include.

 - Avoid the talking head.
 There’s nothing less interesting than watching 3 minutes—or even 30 seconds—of a person talking at their desktop computer’s webcam.

-- Choose lively locations for your shoot that are interesting and play up your local angle.
+- Choose lively locations for your shoot.
+Pick places are interesting and play up your local angle.

-- Take steady, easy-to-watch shots that can be easily spliced with other video.
+- Take steady, easy-to-watch shots.
+These can be easily spliced with other video.

 - Keep it simple, and edit quickly.
 In the case of documenting an action, making a simple video that you can edit and upload quickly is key – people want to watch that night or in the coming days about the march they just took part in.
 Don’t worry about being perfect – it’s important to get it out as soon as possible!